 You need to ask this bluntly, even if the city considers the land adequate for a manufactured home.
 If it rains too much and you’re in a floodplain, you may be throwing money into the water.

-Location of Utilities
+Location of utilities

 So here’s the thing: everyone has access to utilities.

 Utilities can be on the property itself, or 35 blocks away or 60 blocks away… see where I’m getting at?
-You need to ask if utilities are on site or if you’ll have to pay to have access to them and get them installed which can, unfortunately, mean a lot of money depending on how far away they are from your land.
+You need to ask if utilities are on site or if you’ll have to pay to have access to them and get them installed which can, unfortunately, mean a lot of money depending on how far away they’re from your land.

 Ideally, by now, you should’ve asked about the utilities and found out that everything is available and already installed.
 When investing in real estate, whereas in a property or land to build.
 Asking questions is the key for you to get a fair deal and the most bang for your buck.